Credit Card Debt: The Definitive Guide

 credit card debt guide

 Credit card debt results when you make a purchase with a card issued by a credit card company.
 At the end of a billing cycle, your credit card issuer will send you a statement with the total amount that you owe.
-If you do not pay off the full amount, the remaining balance is considered your credit card debt.
+If you do not pay off your credit card balance, the remaining balance is considered your credit card debt.

 Debt accumulates based on interest and penalties until you’ve repaid all of the money that you owe to the credit card issuer.